K3CK/wp-whatsapp-sharebutton/README.md

 <?php echo do_shortcode( '[whatsapp-sharebutton button_label="Share with WhatsApp"]' ); ?>
 ```

-## Attributes to add to the shortcode
+## Possible attributes of the shortcode

 | Attribute name  | Description | Default |
 | ------------- | ------------- | ------------- |